-LBP Leasing and Corporation Finance (LLFC)or the "Corporation" is committed to maintain strong corporate α governance culture across the organization by adhering to good governance practices.
+LBP Leasing and Finance Corporation (LLFC or the "Corporation" is committed to maintain a strong corporate governance culture across the organization by adhering to good governance practices.

 LLFC has fully complied with the Code of Corporate Governance issued by GCG which is operationalized through its Manual of Corporate Governance.